EmpDG: Multiresolution Interactive Empathetic Dialogue Generation: Introduction

-Studies on social psychology suggest that empathy is crucial step towards a more humanized human-machine conversation, which improves the emotional perceptivity in emotion-bonding social activities~\cite{zech2005talking}.
-To design an intelligent automatic dialogue system, it is important to make the chatbot become empathetic within dialogues~\cite{prendinger2005empathic}.
-Therefore, in this paper, we focus on the task of \textit{empathetic dialogue generation}~\cite{lubis2018eliciting}, which automatically tracks and understands the user's emotion at each turn in multi-turn dialogue scenarios.
+Studies on social psychology suggest that ``empathy'' is a crucial step towards a more humanized human-machine conversation, which improves the emotional perceptivity in emotion-bonding social activities~\cite{zech2005talking}.
+To design an intelligent automatic dialogue system, it is important to make the chatbot become empathetic within dialogue interactions~\cite{prendinger2005empathic}.
+Therefore, in this paper, we focus on the task of \textit{empathetic dialogue generation}~\cite{rashkin2019towards}, which automatically tracks and understands the user emotion information in a multi-turn dialogue scenario.

-Despite the achieved successes\cite{lubis2018eliciting,rashkin2019towards}, obstacles to establishing an empathetic conversational system are still far beyond current progresses: \begin{itemize} \item Simply considering the sentence-level emotions while neglecting the more precise token-level emotions may lead to insufficient emotion perceptivity.
-It is difficult to capture the nuances of human emotion accurately without modelling multi-granularity emotion factors in dialogue generation. \item Merely relying on the dialogue history but overlooking the potential of user feedback for the generated responses further aggravates the aforementioned deficiencies, which causes undesirable responses \cite{zhang2018exploring}. \end{itemize}
+Despite the achieved successes~\cite{rashkin2019towards,LinMSXF19}, obstacles to establishing an empathetic conversational system are still far beyond current progress: (1) It is still difficult to accurately capture the nuances of human emotion in dialogue generation~\cite{ghosal2019dialoguegcn}.
+(2) Merely relying on the dialogue history but overlooking the potential of user feedback for the generated responses further aggravates the aforementioned deficiencies, which causes undesirable responses~\cite{zhang2018exploring}.
+In Figure~\ref{fig:example}, we give an example of the benchmark dataset \textsc{EmpatheticDialogues}~\cite{rashkin2019towards}.
+Notably, the emotional words in the utterance 1~(i.e., ``new'', ``job'') and utterance 2~(i.e., ``amazing'', ``excited'') have fine-grained emotional connections.
+Without considering fine-grained emotional words, the responses generated by existing methods are trivial and uninformed, even though they expressed the appropriate emotions~(e.g., ``That's great.' ).
+Moreover, we see the user’s feedback~(utterance 3) also has a close emotional connection to the target response~(utterance 2).
+Therefore, explicitly modelling the fine-grained emotional factor and considering user feedback are necessary.